 Individualistic Ideology

-An Individualistic Ideology is a humanist ideology that emphasizes the moral worth of human individuals.
+An Individualistic Ideology is a humanist ideology that emphasizes the moral worth of human individuals and promotes individual rights and personal autonomy as fundamental organizing principles of society.

 - Context:

-- It can be associated with an Individualistic Social Group (family, community, nation).
+- It can be associated with an Individualistic Social Group through family, community, and nation.

-- It can be measured by an Individualism Index Measure (which can be positive correlated with a generosity index).
+- It can be measured by an Individualism Index Measure which correlates with generosity index.

 - ...